Active research · 2026

 Architecture matters because attackers compose primitives across layers.
 Our reviews follow data, models, and identity from training corpus to inference response.

-Working notes, technical disclosures, and prior art.
+Shipped systems, disclosures, and prior art.

 Contact